 - 2.1 The Act makes it clear that the Pay Policy Statement for each financial year must be approved by Full Council.
 The approved policy will be published on the Council's website. - 2.2 The Pay Policy Statement is reviewed on an annual basis.
-Each new version of the policy will be approved by the Full Council before the start of each financial year.
+Each new version of the policy will be approved by Full Council.
 This will take place at the nearest meeting of the Full Council to the 1st April each year. - 2.3 The Pay Policy Statement can be amended during the course of a financial year with approval by Full Council.